-The DWA-125 Wireless N 150 USB Adapter is a convenient wireless connectivity solution for desktop or notebook PCs.
-Instead of stringing Ethernet cables to your PC or dismantling your desktop computer case, the DWA-125 can enable 802.11n wireless connectivity by simply utilizing your desktop or notebook PC's USB port.
+The DWA-132 Wireless N USB Adapter is a convenient wireless connectivity solution for desktop or notebook PCs.
+Instead of stringing Ethernet cables to your PC or dismantling your desktop computer case, the DWA-132 can enable 802.11n wireless connectivity by simply utilizing your desktop or notebook PC's USB port.

-Powered by Wireless N 150 technology, the DWA-125 provides a faster wireless connection and superior reception than 802.11g.
-The DWA-125 is designed for use in bigger homes and for those that demand higher bandwidth networking.
-Maximize wireless performance by connecting this USB Adapter to a Wireless N[TM] router and stay connected from virtually anywhere in the home.
+Powered by Wireless N technology, the DWA-132 provides a faster wireless connection and superior reception than 802.11g.
+The DWA-132 is designed for use in bigger homes and for those that demand higher bandwidth networking.
+Maximize wireless performance by connecting this USB Adapter to a Wireless N router and stay connected from virtually anywhere in the home.
 This USB Adapter supports WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.

 D-Link's Quick Setup Wizard guides you step-by-step through the installation process.
-You'll be able to configure this USB Adapter without having any difficulties.
+You'll be able to configure this USB Adapter without having to call the teenager from down the street to help you.
 The D-Link Wireless Manager is included with this product to keep track of all your most frequently accessed networks.

-Compact in size, robust in speed the DWA-125 Wireless N 150 USB Adapter is great for travel and a convenient solution for providing high performance wireless connectivity to your desktop or notebook PC.
+Compact in size, robust in speed the DWA-132 Wireless N USB Adapter is great for travel and a convenient solution for providing high performance wireless connectivity to your desktop or notebook PC.
 Enjoy the many benefits of wireless connectivity today!